Why Cameron Diaz Left Hollywood: Inside Her Off-the-Radar Life

 But whether Diaz thought much about unfairness in the moment or not, she experienced all of the craziness—the ageism, the relentless paparazzi, the rumors about her love life, the male gaze, impertinent questions about marriage and family—while she was focused on making movies, regardless.

-She was also fully acquainted with having her words become fodder for the outrage cycle, which was bad enough six years ago even before Twitter took that game of whack-a-mole to new lows.
+She was also fully acquainted with having her words become fodder for the outrage cycle, which was bad enough even before Twitter took that game of whack-a-mole to new lows.

 Paul Zimmerman/WireImage